skoky/OpenRaceTiming/README.md

 ![Open Race Timing modules](https://raw.githubusercontent.com/skoky/OpenRaceTiming/master/doc/ORT_modules.png)

-* `Device connector` - has a timing device specific conenction code and extracts data timing data.
+* `Device connector` - has a timing device specific connection code and extracts data timing data.
 Provides device events as soon as device reports passing, sessions or timelines.
 Also processes commands to the device from user
-* `Calculator` - core component of the system - receives events from device and caluclates timing data based on sports specific rules
+* `Calculator` - core component of the system - receives events from device and calculates timing data based on sports specific rules
 * `Storage` - stores data with a flexible structure.
-Provides searching, reporting and cahcing functionalities
+Provides searching, reporting and caching functionalities
-* `Presenter` - express calculator's results to timing operator and end user in flexible,multiplatfrom way
+* `Presenter` - express calculator's results to timing operator and end user in flexible,multi-platform way
-* `Reporter` - express statuc result, historical data and trends to printer, cloud, social network etc
+* `Reporter` - express status result, historical data and trends to printer, cloud, social network etc
 * `Shared data editor` - is a racers, events, laps, finals and other data editor
 * `Data exchanger` - exports/imports data from/to another system, format etc
 * `Event wizard` - drivers user from an event creation, data entry and timing processing